unixpickle/ANBasicCompiler/README.md

 Current Progress
 ================

 As of now, this code is able to process any ANBasic script file, and can group control blocks, mathematical expressions, etc. It then outputs the structure that the compiled binary file would follow.
-My next step will be to implement a binary encoder for the existing ANBasicToken representation that my classes generate.
-Scripts are processed by going through the following stages:
+I am currently working both on the compiler that will convert tokens to byte-code, and a runtime that will load byte-code and execute it.

+For those who are interested, these are the steps that my program goes through in order to process ANBasic scripts:

 * Tokenize the script, splitting up operators, control functions, variable names, and strings
 * Convert '-' operators into negation functions where appropriate